-The Pacolet River Valley was a rich hunting ground full of wild game such as buffalo, elk, deer, rabbit, opossum, raccoon, beaver, turkey, duck, and other edible fowl.
-The streams contained many species of fish.
-There were deadly predators such as cougars, bobcats, lynxes, bears, wolves, and foxes.
+The Pacolet River Valley was a rich hunting ground, teeming with wild game such as buffalo, elk, deer, rabbits, opossums, raccoons, beavers, turkeys, ducks, and other edible fowl.
+The streams contained a diverse array of fish species.
+There were deadly predators, including cougars, bobcats, lynxes, bears, wolves, and foxes.
 Buffalo and elk no longer come to this side of the mountains, having been hunted out.
-Over the years, various sightings of cougars and wolves in the Upstate have been reported to the S.C.
-Department of Natural Resources, but there have been no proven encounters.
-Reptiles and insects, including poisonous snakes, mosquitos, and black widow spiders, abound today.
+Over the years, various sightings of cougars and wolves in the Upstate have been reported to the South Carolina Department of Natural Resources, but there have been no confirmed encounters.
+Reptiles and insects, including poisonous snakes, mosquitoes, and black widow spiders, abound today.
 Irritating plants like poison oak, stinging nettle, and water hemlock thrive here, each capable of causing severe medical conditions or even death.
 Cherokee County was dangerous in the past, but it can be a challenge even now to the unwary.

-29 Logan, John Henry, A History of the Upper Country of South Carolina, 7.
+&lt;sup>1 Logan, John Henry, A History of the Upper Country of South Carolina, 7.